stevenNow/open-library/README.md

 3. npm run serve
 4. Navigate to localhost:8080

-Note: Columns should be clicked instead of hovered to display cover images.
-I went with this design because when the columns are dense, it is hard to stay hovered over the one you want to select.
+To use the app, search for a book title.
+Columns will then display book title counts by year.
+Columns can be clicked to display book cover images.
+Book cover images link to more information about a book.

 ## Project setup
 ```